MiguelSavignano/webpack-bridge/README.md

 Make a bridge between client side and server side allowing use server variables in the generated html by webpack.

+In development environment webpack bridge read the html from `webpack-dev-middleware` for production read the html from the file sytem,

 ```
 -- client
 ---- index.js